enter-haken/blog/posts/2017-07-06-database-architecture.markdown

 When you want to add the address data you can use the `array_agg` [aggregate function][postgresql_aggregate_functions] to create an array from a result,

     SELECT array_to_json(array_agg(addresses)) FROM
-        (SELECT a.id, street, street_number, postal_code, city, p2a.address_type FROM address a
+        (SELECT a.id, street, house_number, postal_code, city, p2a.address_type FROM address a
         JOIN person_to_address p2a ON a.id = p2a.id_address WHERE p2a.id_person = person_id) addresses
         INTO person_addresses;